Get current user name and with VB.NET

 Find missing VB.NET documentation

-As frequent readers of this blog probably have noticed, i am not that impressed with VB.NET.
-Don’t get me wrong it is a great language but i think that there are a lot of improvements in Visual Studio for C# that you are missing when you’re using VB.NET.
+As frequent readers of this blog probably have noticed, I am not that impressed with VB.NET.
+Don’t get me wrong it is a great language but I think that there are a lot of improvements in Visual Studio for C# that you are missing when you’re using VB.NET.

 One of those things you miss is the possibility to get warning for missing and faulty XML comments used for documentation with for example NDoc.
 I wrote about this before and won’t go into anymore details - but you can’t get these warnings and it sucks.
+So - I have now hacked together an add-in for Visual Studio that finds missing and empty XML comments in VB.NET.
+The tool reports everything missing on all public and protected code-objects as tasks in the task list (see picture).

 Read More